Role

 Who the AI should act as: expert, assistant, critic, or a specific persona.
 A clear role (e.g. “You are a senior React developer”) makes outputs more consistent and on-tone.

 Text prompt improvement means turning a rough idea into a clear, structured prompt so AI gives you better answers.
-GetBetterPrompts adds role (who should answer), task (what you want), format (how you want it), and length—without using AI.
+GetBetterPrompts is a free prompt generator and ChatGPT prompt optimizer that adds role (who should answer), task (what you want), format (how you want it), and length, based on up-to-date prompt engineering best practices.
 You paste; we structure.
-Use the result in ChatGPT, Claude, Cursor, or any tool for sharper, more consistent output.
+Use the result in ChatGPT, Claude, Gemini, Cursor, or any tool for sharper, more consistent output.
+Free prompt generator online, no login.

 Strong text prompts give the AI a role, a clear task, a format, and optional constraints.
 Here’s what each element does and why it helps for writing, coding, and research.